Hygge, Lagom, or Ikigai? Your guide to living life to the fullest

 Tips for living a hygge life: It all begins with decor and creating a ‘hyggelig’ atmosphere in your home – think natural earthy colours, faux-fur cream rugs, oversized knitted blankets, shaggy rugs, mood lighting, and LOTS of candles.
-Open fires with log piles win top marks, but if you don’t have one, just concentrate on the natural wood furnishings.
+Open fires with log piles win top marks, but if you don’t have a fire, just concentrate on the natural wood furnishings.

-Certain situations can be described as hygge, for example, snuggling up with your partner and watching a movie together, taking the time to brew a special type of tea and drinking it in a favourite mug, eating dinner by candlelight, or wearing your favourite jogging bottoms and slippers.
+Certain situations can be described as hygge, for example, snuggling up with your partner and watching a movie together, taking the time to brew a special type of tea and drinking it from a favourite mug, eating dinner by candlelight, or wearing your favourite jogging bottoms and slippers.

 What it means: Not too little, not too much, just right.

-Where it originates: Sweden
+Where it originates: Sweden.

 In a nutshell: It’s the Swedish art of balanced living, and is all about having just the right amount of everything.
 Instead of living on extremes, it’s about consistently living somewhere in the middle of not enough and too much.

 Tips for living a Lagom life: Firstly, think of Goldilocks when it comes to all aspects of your life, and aim for ‘just right’.
 Instead of working non-stop on your laptop, always take regular breaks.
 Instead of splurging money, take note and monitor your purchases.
-Make time for hobbies, exercise, time with your family, and meditation.
+Make time for hobbies, exercising, spending time with your family, and meditation.
 Live sustainably, upcycle, recycle and keep your living space clutter-free.
-An easy way to declutter is to organise your items into three boxes: keep, donate and throw away.
+An easy way to declutter is to organise your items into three boxes: keep, donate, and throw away.
 Another way is the follow a ‘one in, one out’ rule for everything you buy.

-Where it originates: Japan
+Where it originates: Japan.

 What it means: ‘Iki’ means ‘life’ and ‘gai’ means ‘value/worth’.
 So Ikigai = a reason for being/the thing that you live for.